Nuralla1/Simple-Todo-List-with-React-Typescript/README.md

-# Getting Started with Create React App
+# React+TS todo list

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to practise and understand basics of usage TypeScript with React.

 ## Available Scripts